Digitization Projects, Archival Collections

-This document provides guidance about policies and established standards and practices that should inform collaborative projects between various Library departments and affiliated units that oversee and facilitate digitization projects, including the Digital Studio, the Center for Digital Humanities (CDH), the Rare Books and Special Collections (RBSC) Public Services units, and the Archival Description and Processing Team (ADAPT), which manages the Library’s archival holdings.
+This document provides guidance about policies and established standards and practices that should inform collaborative projects between various Library departments and affiliated units that oversee and facilitate digitization projects, including the Digital Studio, the Center for Digital Humanities (CDH), the Special Collections (RBSC) Public Services units, and the Archival Description and Processing Team (ADAPT), which manages the Library’s archival holdings.
 Collaborative projects do not include regular photoduplication requests.
 For the purposes of this policy document, “archival holdings” is defined as any resource described following archival principles, regardless of serialization, or encoding, format (i.e. EAD, MARC).

-When it is determined that a project entails the digitization of materials from archival collections, please contact the Interim Assistant University Librarian for Rare Books and Special Collections during the planning phase.
+When it is determined that a project entails the digitization of materials from archival collections, please contact the Interim Assistant University Librarian for Special Collections during the planning phase.
 They will oversee QA work for the applicable metadata in order to determine whether description should be enhanced or updated.
 This work should happen before materials are digitized.

 Digital surrogates that are added to Figgy will be added to finding aids and will thus be accessible via the Finding Aids website (PULFA) along with any other platform in which the images are available, for example websites that are developed for digital humanities projects.